Heart-Shaped Box: Preliminary work

 The "Heart-Shaped Box" video was the only music video made for In Utero, and the last video released by the band.
 Cobain had originally approached American filmmaker Kevin Kerslake, who had directed the band's last four music videos, for the songs "Come as You Are", "Lithium", "In Bloom", and "Sliver", to direct it.
 Five treatments were prepared by Kerslake between July 14 and August 12, and included scenes of Cobain kissing American author William S. Burroughs, whom Cobain had wanted in the video, and the band hanging by their necks from tree branches.
 However, no shoot arrangements were made, and by the end of August, the group had elected to work with Dutch photographer and video director Anton Corbijn instead.

-Corbjin believes he was chosen to work on the video on the recommendation of Love, and cited his connection to Echo & the Bunnymen, a rock band from Liverpool, England where Love briefly lived and whom Love admired.
-According to Corbjin, Cobain had asked to be sent the music videos he had directed for Echo & the Bunnymen shortly before receiving a fax from Novoselic with drawings and ideas about a Nirvana video.
+Corbijn believes he was chosen to work on the video on the recommendation of Love, and cited his connection to Echo & the Bunnymen, a rock band from Liverpool, England where Love briefly lived and whom Love admired.
+According to Corbijn, Cobain had asked to be sent the music videos he had directed for Echo & the Bunnymen shortly before receiving a fax from Novoselic with drawings and ideas about a Nirvana video.

-As Corbjin recalled, Cobain's proposed treatment for the video was "incredibly precise.
+As Corbijn recalled, Cobain's proposed treatment for the video was "incredibly precise.
 More precise than I've ever had for a video.
 I loved it, but initially I was a bit taken aback that somebody came up with so many ideas, because generally my videos are my own ideas ...
 But then I looked at it and I thought that actually it was pretty good.
 I was very amazed by somebody writing a song and having those ideas as precise as he did."
 According to Novoselic, Cobain's original treatment was two pages long; Novoselic recalled typing it on his new laptop while Cobain dictated.